top of page

 Q) How long does it take to close from the time when the offer is accepted?

 A) From purchasing to closing the norm is 30 to 60 days.
 This allows time for an inspection to be performed, and the inspection report to be reviewed and accepted.
-Shorter closing times are possible without an inspection, and on occasion, longer closings are selected for specific reasons.
+Shorter closing times are possible without an inspection, and on occasion, longer closings can be negotiated for specific reasons.

 Q) I hear that capital gains tax can be steep for sellers.
 How much is it, and can I avoid it?